HISPlayer/UnityMetaQuest-SDK/setup-guide.md

 using UnityEngine;
 using HISPlayerAPI;

-public class AndroidStreamController : HISPlayerManager {
+public class HISPlayerSample : HISPlayerManager
+{
     ...
 }